 |No icon||Sensor out of date||Sensor is not using the current available sensor release version and is eligible for update.|

-The Name column represents the Device ID of the endpoint.
+The Name column represents the Device ID of the asset.

-The OS column lists the operating system that is running on the endpoint.
+The OS Version column lists the version of the operating system that is running on the asset.

-The Group/Policy column lists the group to which the sensor belongs (if any), how its policy was assigned, and the name of the assigned policy.
-If a sensor is not a member of a sensor group and was manually assigned a policy, it is listed as Manually assigned.
+The Policy column lists the group to which the sensor belongs (if any), how its policy was assigned, and the name of the assigned policy.
+If a sensor is not a member of an asset group and was manually assigned a policy, it is listed as Manually assigned.
 If the sensor metadata does not match any group criteria, it is listed as Unassigned.

-The Signature column displays an icon that represents the status of each sensor signature version.
+The Signature Status column displays an icon that represents the status of each sensor signature version.

 |Up to date||Signature version is current.
 The installed signature version was released within 7 days of the current date.|